 Climate change issues are prompting us to re-evaluate the materials we use and the energy choices we make.
-In the Green Bio-Products program, we are looking at the opportunities that exist in natural renewable materials and exploring how we can convert these materials into products, including energy.
+In the MEL in Green Bio-Products program, we are looking at the opportunities that exist in natural renewable materials and exploring how we can convert these materials into products, including energy.

 Our students take interdisciplinary technical courses to deepen their understanding of the materials found in nature and examine how to use them to their fullest potential.
 When they graduate, they will have applied this knowledge in lab settings, pursued directed study opportunities and expanded their skill set with the business, leadership and entrepreneurship courses that are part of the Master of Engineering Leadership program.